-New regulations that will impact about 55,000 underground injection control (UIC) wells in California have been approved and will go into effect April 1, 2019.
+New underground injection control regulations (UIC) took effect April 1, 2019.

-The regulations impact two types of wells: 1) those that inject water or steam for enhanced oil recovery and 2) those that return the briny groundwater that comes up from oil formations during production – typically unusable for drinking or agriculture -- back into the underground source from which it came.
-A third category of UIC wells – those used for underground gas storage – is covered by
+The regulations impact about 55,000 UIC wells in California.
+The regulations affect two types of wells: 1) those that inject water or steam for enhanced oil recovery and 2) those that return the briny groundwater that comes up from oil formations during production – typically unusable for drinking or agriculture -- back into the underground source from which it came.
+A third category of UIC wells–those used for underground gas storage–is covered by separate regulations.

 Key elements in the underground injection control (UIC) regulations include: